Fate/Zero: Anime

 The anime adaptation was approved for production by December 2010.
 It was produced by studio Ufotable and began airing in October 2011.
 Fate/Zero is the third anime production in the Fate series, following the 24-episode 2006 adaptation and the 2010 Unlimited Blade Works film.
-Nico Nico Douga and Aniplex simulcasted Fate/Zero worldwide with eight different language subtitles, including Korean, Chinese (traditional and simplified), English, French, German, Italian, and Spanish.

-The anime was originally slated to run continuously for all episodes, but was later given a season break between 13 and 14 to allow for better animation.
-The first season ran from October 1 to December 24, 2011, and the second season ran from April 7 to June 23, 2012.
-For the first cour, the opening theme is "oath sign" by LiSA and the ending theme is "Memoria" by Aoi Eir.
-For the second cour, the opening theme is "to the beginning" by Kalafina and the ending theme is "Up On the Sky, The Wind Sings" (空は高く風は歌う, Sora wa Takaku Kaze wa Utau) by Luna Haruna.
-The ending theme for episodes 18-19 is "Perfect Sky" (満天, Manten) by Kalafina.
-The series was licensed in North America by Aniplex of America and featured an English dub which ran on Viz Media's Neon Alley service.

 Manga

 The manga adaptation illustrated by Shinjirō was serialized in Young Ace between December 29, 2010, and June 2, 2017, compiled in fourteen volumes.
 In September 2014, Dark Horse Comics announced that they had licensed the manga.
 They released eight volumes from 2016 to 2019.
 A parody manga, Fate/Zero Kuro by mendori was serialized in 2011 and 2012 in Altima Ace and then Monthly Asuka and compiled into one volume in 2013.

 Other

 An art book entitled Fate/Zero material was released on August 8, 2008.
 Published by Type-Moon, the book contains a compilation of the published and promotional art from the novel, detailed character profiles and memo sections, and an overview of the novel's plot.
 Two video game adaptations for smartphones, Fate/Zero The Adventure and Fate/Zero Next Encounter, were released in Japan.
 In 2016, a special event entitled Fate/Accel Zero Order was held from 27 April to 11 May.
 The scenario was written by Gen Urobuchi and the animation was produced by ufotable.